You’ve probably been told that rats are nocturnal…which also leads you to wonder why you have seen a rat in your garden in daylight?

 You Have Left Food Out

-This is by far the biggest reason you have seen a rat in your garden during the daylight hours.
+Leaving food out is the most significant reason you have seen a rat in your garden during daylight hours.

 Gardens and yards will have food substances in them.
 The food substances can be:

-It is vital that you clear all food items away when you are finished with them.
-If you have fruit or nut trees then having rats may well be a common occurrence.
+You must clear all food items away when you are finished with them.
+For example, having rats may be a common occurrence if you have fruit or nut trees.

 Consider sealing up any vegetable patch that you may have too.